 The aforementioned costs are variable costs such as electricity and degrading computer hardware and fixed costs such as renting space and internet access.

 Why would you do costly work?

-The first incentive to run these costly programmes is of course to simply uphold the blockchain as a beneficial system for everyone.
+The first incentive to run these costly programs is of course to simply uphold the blockchain as a beneficial system for everyone.
 But humans are selfish by nature, so that incentive is not enough.
-That’s why everyone who does a transaction on the ledger has to pay a small fee to those who run the aforementioned programmes.
+That’s why everyone who does a transaction on the ledger has to pay a small fee to those who run the aforementioned programs.
 This fee comes in the form of digital currency (called BTC on Bitcoin’s blockchain) that is used for any transaction that writes to the ledger, such as buying goods, registering for an event or voting in an organisation.
 But this fee alone won’t cover the costs, which is why further reward is given from a fixed supply of digital currency that’s being “injected” to the economical system in a programmed way without causing inflation (this system deserves it’s own blog post for more details).

 Not only do you earn a monetary reward, the blockchain is also programmed in such a way that any changes in the technical protocol must be agreed on by at least 51% of all work being done (notice how that differs to everyone who does work).

-So to summarise — you only need to run a computer programme in order to make a net-gain of digital currency and by doing so you will also have influence over protocol changes in this digital economy.
+So to summarise — you only need to run a computer program in order to make a net-gain of digital currency and by doing so you will also have influence over protocol changes in this digital economy.
 Sounds fantastic and very democratic, doesn’t it?

 So what’s the problem?

 Firstly, with this proof-of-work model, there are economies of scale that lead to inequality between people.
 You can optimise your costs by using more computers in environments where electricity costs are lower.
 This gives an unfair advantage to people in certain geographical areas or people that are rich and can buy many computers.